 In some cases installing FRP liner cuts down on replacement and repair of existing equipment, which adds up to savings.

 - Storage tank lining.
-The lining was failing in this pulp and paper mill’s chlorine dioxide storage tank, which was made of steel.
+The lining was failing in this pulp and paper mill’s chlorine dioxide storage tank, below, which was made of steel.
 They chose FRP for a new liner because it’s durable and resistant to corrosion, and that meant savings over purchasing a new tank.
 Fiberglass liners can be applied to many materials including steel, tile, brick, concrete, and of course, FRP.